santisq/PSCompression/docs/en-US/Get-ZipEntryContent.md

 ### -BufferSize

-This parameter determines the total number of bytes read into the buffer before outputting the stream of bytes. __This parameter is applicable only when `-Raw` is not used.__ The buffer default value is __128 KiB__.
+This parameter determines the total number of bytes read into the buffer before outputting the stream of bytes. __This parameter is applicable only when `-Raw` is not used.__ The buffer default value is __128 KiB.__

 ```yaml
 Type: Int32